jhsoftware/SimpleFailover-Docs/docs/gui_main.md

 Opens this help file.

-## Tool bar
+## Toolbar

-The first 3 buttons on the tool bar are the same on all 3 tabs:
+The first 3 buttons on the toolbar are the same on all 3 tabs:

 - **Options...**\
 Opens the [Options dialog](gui_opt.md) to configure general settings of the program (settings not related to any specific server set).